-Characteristics of an effective notice
+Characteristics of an effective notice:

-1. It should be precise and to the point.
-It should not leave any scope for any enquiry or doubt on the part of the reader.
-A perfect notice comprises of 50 words.
+- 1. It should be precise and to the point. - It should not leave any scope for any enquiry or doubt on the part of the reader.
+A perfect notice comprises of 50 words. - 3.
+It should have a clearly stated purpose given in a formal language: A good notice clarifies its purpose in a simple and easy language but it should be formal in nature. - 4.
+A notice should be such that it contains all necessary details like: - i.
+The name of the issuing agency and the date of issuing the notice should be clearly mentioned (who) - ii.
+Subject mentioned should not be vague. (why) - iii.
+Name of the Event or Ceremony should be given (what) - iv.
+Date and time to be mentioned clearly (when)

-- 2. It should have a clearly stated purpose given in a formal language: A good notice clarifies its purpose in a simple and easy language. - 3.
-A notice should be such that it contains all the necessary details like: the name of the issuing agency and the date of issuing the notice should be clearly mentioned (who) - 4.
-Subject mentioned should clear. (why) - 5.
-Name of the Event or Ceremony should be given (what) - 6.
-Date and time to be mentioned clearly (when) - 7.
-Place/Venue to be properly written (where) - 8.
-It should have the name and signature of the authorized signatory - 9.
-Important points should be highlighted if necessary. - 10.
+- v.
+Place/Venue to be properly written (where) - vi.
+To give the name and signature of the Authorized signatory: - vii.
+Important points should be highlighted if necessary. - viii.
 The notice should always be enclosed in a closed box.

-Art of writing a perfect notice
+Art of writing a notice

-The art of writing a perfect and effective notice can be acquired with practice and keeping in mind some of the basic points.
-An effective notice is one that gives complete information and is written in an easy and understandable language.
+The art of writing an effective notice can be acquired with practice and keeping in mind some of the basic points.
+An effective notice gives complete information in a clear and lucid language.